Computational Organic Chemistry

 Computational organic chemistry has a wide range of applications, including:

-- Drug design: Computational organic chemistry can be used to design new drugs.
+- Drug design: Computational organic chemistry can be used to design new drugs by predicting the interactions between drug molecules and biological targets.

-- Materials science: Computational organic chemistry can be used to design new materials.
+- Materials science: Computational organic chemistry can be used to design new materials with specific properties, such as conductivity or strength.

-- Environmental chemistry: Computational organic chemistry can be used to study the environmental impact of chemicals.
+- Environmental chemistry: Computational organic chemistry can be used to study the environmental impact of chemicals and predict their fate and transport in the environment.

 Conclusion